LordMurasama/irl-iOS-Mac/README.md

  - Scroll down to **NOALBSv2 configuration**
  - replace *REPLACE_BELLABOX_URL* with the URL from the Belabox Page
  - replace *REPLACE_BELLABOX_INGEST_KEY* with the last Part of the URL
+ - NOTE: make sure to keep your Websocket connection information safe (never share or reveal that info off/on stream)

 <img src="https://github.com/Naginreed/irl-cae-setup/assets/71943093/fe194e73-c223-4327-9680-af1b570869b1" height="350">